rm2520/Image-caption_model1/readme.md

 4.Top-Down Attention Model: Employs a dual-LSTM network design.
 An attention LSTM determines where to focus visual field dependencies, while a language generation LSTM predicts output text sequences.

+## Related Work

+This project introduces a fifth architecture to the benchmark:

+* See the (https://github.com/rm2520/ERI_AIC_model2) project, which provides Efficientnet to extract features from image and Decoder as Transformer to generate caption.

 ### Key Characteristics

 - 4,000 images